Janardhanpoola/MovieAPI/README.md

 docker start <container_id> to start the container docker stop <container_id> to stop the container

-  docker ps  -> list the containers. docker images -> list the images
+ - docker ps  -> list the containers.
+ - docker images -> list the images

+To check the application files use:
+   - docker exec -it movieapi_web_1 /bin/sh
+      - This opens interactive terminal.
+For instance, ls will list all the application files.

 unit tests for this api are in the app's tests.py file